tristanhuyanhngo/Online-Auction-Web-Application/README.md

 # Web Application Development - Online Auction
 This is the final project of the course Web Application Development in HCMUS.
-In this project, we build an online auction market using Tailwind for UI and Raspberry Pi as a back-end server.
+In this project, we build an online auction market using Tailwind for UI and Heroku as a host for server.

 - See detail requirements at: https://hackmd.io/@nndkhoa9/BJKMTpH5r.
 - See source codes in directory `Source`.